KSriki/note-app-front-end/README.md

 We built this project for our FlatIron School mod 3 project.
 We used it as an opportunity to learn how to create single-page applications with JavaScript.
 We implemented the MVC architectural pattern (Model-Controller-Adapter-View in this case).

 This application allows users to create, read, update and delete (CRUD) notes and categorize them by type.
-We allow users to also add a date for their notes, displaying on the provided FullCalendar if they do so.
-Users can also search for notes and
+It allows users to also add a date for their notes, displaying on the provided FullCalendar if they do so.
+Users can also search for notes.

-The purpose of this application was to help ourselves get organized.
+The purpose of this application was to help ourselves get organized while learning JavaScript!

 ## Collaborators